 If you are reading this post, it is probably because we have received a trial date for your personal injury case.

+Here is a question everyone has – do I calendar this date in pencil or pen?
+Will the trial get continued?
 The likelihood of this trial date actually happening depends on what court we are in.

 District Court Trial Dates